Jane Goodall's Success and Achievements in Timeline

 Seeds of Hope: Wisdom and Wonder from the World of Plants

-In 2015, the U.S. Fish and Wildlife Service (USFWS) announced that they would accept the rule that all chimpanzees would be classified as endangered, thanks to Jane Goodall's petition with a number of organizations such as the Wildlife Conservation Society (WCS) and the Humane Society of the United States (HSUS).
+In 2015, the U.S. Fish and Wildlife Service (USFWS) announced that all chimpanzees would be classified as endangered, accepting the petition supported by Jane Goodall.

 August 2019: Honoured with a bronze sculpture

-In August 2019, Jane Goodall was honored with a bronze sculpture in Midtown Manhattan as part of the Statues for Equality project, recognizing her contributions to science alongside nine other women.
+In August 2019, Jane Goodall was honored with a bronze sculpture in Midtown Manhattan for her contributions to science.
+She was featured alongside nine other women as part of the Statues for Equality project.

 2019: Named one of Time's 100 most influential people